File for less and get more.

 The basic costs of a divorce are not deductible.
-However, you can deduct fees you pay for expenses such as tax advice relating to a divorce, determining or collecting alimony, determining estate tax consequences of property settlement and appraisal and actuary fees for determining the correct amount of tax or assisting in obtaining alimony.
+You also can no longer deduct fees paid for expenses such as tax advice relating to a divorce, determining or collecting alimony, determining estate tax consequences of property settlement, and appraisal and actuary fees for determining the correct amount of tax or assisting in obtaining alimony.

 Determine who gets to take the dependency exemptions.

-However, a custodial parent can allow the other parent to take the exemption and child tax credit by signing Form 8332.
+However, a custodial parent can allow the non-custodial parent to take the exemption and Child Tax Credit by signing Form 8332.